CascadeEnergy/aws-promised/README.md

 The nice thing about this approach is that it only adds new methods to the client.
 All of the orginal aws-sdk methods are still available for use when you need them.

-For instance, the "Async" promised methods return promises and not instances of [AWS.Request](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Request.html).
+For instance, the "Promised" methods return promises and not instances of [AWS.Request](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Request.html).
 So when you want to do something with AWS.Request (like open up a Node.js data stream from an s3 file) you're still able to use the original `getObject` method and `createReadStream`.